-A liaison interpretation service by Cultures Connection allowed the aesthetic medicine company Euro Importaciones to enjoy a successful business trip to Monaco.
+A liaison interpretation service by Cultures Connection allowed the aesthetic medicine company Euro Importaciones to enjoy a successful business trip in Monaco.

-Euro Importaciones de Medicina Estética, a leading Mexican company in the marketing of aesthetic medicine products crossed the Atlantic to travel to Monaco and visit the XVII Congress of Aesthetic and Anti-Aging Medicine.
+Euro Importaciones de Medicina Estética–a leading Mexican company selling aesthetic medicine products–crossed the Atlantic to attend in Monaco the 17th Congress of Aesthetic and Anti-Aging Medicine.
 Cultures Connection, operating in both America and Europe, liaised with and supported them with an interpretation service, facilitating their visit to the Côte d’Azur.

 “The client wanted to generate leads with companies, as well as look for new products.
-To do this he needed help in avoiding misunderstandings when making agreements, and finding what he needed,” explains Maricarmen, an English-Spanish and Spanish-English interpreter who accompanied the president of Euro Importaciones on his visit to the conference.
+In order to do this, he needed help since he wanted to avoid misunderstandings when making agreements, and find what he needed,” explains Maricarmen, an English-Spanish and Spanish-English interpreter who accompanied the CEO of Euro Importaciones on his visit to the conference.

 Under the scientific supervision of the World Society of Aesthetic and Anti-Aging Medicine (WOSIAM), the Conference was held from the 4th to the 6th of April at the Grimaldi Forum exhibition center.
-Over ten thousand health professionals and businessmen from the world of aesthetic medicine from some 120 countries took part.
+Over 10,000 health professionals and businessmen from the world of aesthetic medicine from some 120 countries took part in WOSIAM.
 Euro Importaciones and Cultures Connection attended the first two days of the conference.

 Trouble-free technical terminology

 Maricarmen’s task wasn’t easy.
-She took part in conversations with Anglophones, but she also had to briefly translate from French to Spanish and from Italian to Spanish on a couple of occasions that weren’t in the original plans.
+She took part in conversations with Anglophones, but she also had to briefly translate from French to Spanish and from Italian to Spanish on a couple of occasions that were not included in the original plans.
 Conversations consisted of inquiries about new products to import, and business meetings where there had already been previous conversations between the parties.

 “Initially there was a lot of technical language about regulations on products, but having clarified all that in my preliminary preparation, everything went smoothly.
 The technical language of medicine wasn’t a problem as I studied physiotherapy.
 Accents and pronunciation sometimes made communication difficult, as they were people speaking English as a second language too”, explains the interpreter.